 The buying process starts when the buyer recognizes a problem or need triggered by internal or external stimuli.
 With an internal stimulus, one of the person's basic needs-hunger, thirst, sex-rises to a threshold level and becomes a drive.
 A need can also be aroused by an external stimulus.
+A person

-A person may admire a friend's new car or see a television ad for a Hawaiian vacation, which inspires thoughts about the possibility of making a similar purchase.
+Five-Stage Model of the Consumer Buying Process may admire a friend's new car or see a television ad for a Hawaiian vacation, which inspires thoughts about the possibility of making a similar purchase.